Undergraduate courses search

 Returning to education?
 Lifelong learning runs degrees with a foundation year for people who don't have the usual qualifications.

-This degree combination equips you with the skills to flourish as both a historian and a political analyst, enabling you to develop your knowledge of critical historical events and themes.
-You’ll develop expertise at working with historical sources and think about how we study the past, applying this to the exciting and expansive range of periods.
+This degree combination equips you with the skills to flourish as both a historian and a political analyst, enabling you to develop your knowledge of critical historical and current events and themes.
+You’ll develop expertise at working with historical and political sources and think about how we study the past across an exciting and expansive range of periods.
+You will also analyse the more recent political past and learn how to analyse policies and current political affairs.

 If history is the study of past societies, sociology considers the theory of modern society.
 The flexible structure of our degree means that you will choose from an extensive range of option modules that allow you to really focus on the aspects of history and sociology that interest you most.

-Understand the ideas and theories which shape our world.
-Politics, philosophy and economics are closely linked.
-Together they give you the analytical skills you need to evaluate the impact of government policies and understand the world around you.
+Understand the ideas and theories that shape our world.
+Philosophy, politics and economics are closely linked subjects with common key historical intellectual figures at their core.
+Together they give you the concepts, the historical context and the analytical skills you need to understand complex social and political realities, to evaluate the impact of government policies and to change the world.

 This course is unique in offering you the opportunity to develop a broad understanding of the relationship between digital media and society from a social science perspective.
 You will use innovative digital methods to research digital media in society, and learn to make digital media products that focus on the needs of the user.